cloudmesh-community/hid-sp18-602/project-report/report.md

 label each one of them and stores using storage.py.
 As pub/sub enqueues the whole process in main.py, once the task is done, the frontend gets triggered.

-### Pods, Services, Deployments

-There is one yaml file for each of the microservice, which includes schema for service as well as deploymenet.
-The kubectl create -f
-\<file.yaml\> command included in the Makefile creates the pods,service and deployments.
-As discussed above the important parameter in general are type, label selector, replica, container image and the port where they are exposed.
-In this application the frontend service is created as type load balancer.
-This exposes the service outside of the cluster through an external IP.
-Once each of the pods are deployed, the application is production ready.
-The scalability is maintained with replica factor, which ensures deletion or failure of one or 2 pods doesn't stop the application from running.
-Also the constant updates are made easy with rollback.

-## Execution

-The execution of the application is incorporated through Makefile.
-Just by running make all inside yelplabel directory, will spin the docker container images, creation of pods,services and deployments.
-By executing the command "kubectl get pods" list all the pods created and "kubectl get services" will show the services up and running with their given IP address.
-The external IP of the frontend service, is available to curl or run in the browser.
-This is also the load-balancer for the application, so on request the traffic is diverted to other services within the internal port and the entire application is up and running.
-In order to delete all changes you can run the command,where as in order to delete services,pods and deployments you can run the command "kubectl delete --all" pods,servies,deployments.

 ## Results